LFd3v/yacht/README.md

 # Y.A.C.H.T - Yet Another Configuration Handler (for) Tmux

-Supercharged and customizable configuration your [tmux](https://tmux.github.io/) that aims to appeal to power users while still being beginner friendly.
+Supercharged and customizable [tmux](https://tmux.github.io/) configuration that aims to appeal to power users while still being beginner friendly.

 It is vastly based on these projects:
 - [Tmux Configuration](https://github.com/samoshkin/tmux-config)